paulplant/xdrip4ios_docs/docs/install/build.md

 Now we're going to open the Workspace file.
 Go back to terminal and run the following command (again, inside your xdripswift folder).

     xed .

+(If you prefer to do this manually you can open the xdrip.xcworkspace file from within Finder.
+Do *not* try opening the xdrip.xcodeproj file as it *will not work* for building the app)

 Open the xdrip file on the left of the screen and you should see that your Bundle Identifier has been correctly configured with the values you used in the previous step.